CommunityToolkit/Aspire/src/Aspire.CommunityToolkit.Azure.Hosting.DataApiBuilder/hosting-data-api-builder.md

 ## Dashboard

-1. Check the dashboard that both containerised API and executable app are up and running.
+1. Check the dashboard that both containerized API and executable app are up and running.